Article written by Alexander – Founder and Owner of swissdiverswatches.com

 Swiss Divers Watches are built to last.
 In a sense you could say that a Swiss Divers Watch is built or intended for a carefree daily life – the watch is robust and can handle the test of life.

 Below is an Omega Seamaster Professional – quite possibly the epitome of a Swiss Divers Watch – robust, sturdy, elegant, practical and comfortable.
 Swiss Divers Watches are usually versatile all-round watches.
 Some of them are very distinct tool watches but most of them can be used for any occasion.
-The Omega SMP below can be used in the ocean, in the outback, for social occasions, parties and life’s special occasions – such as ceremonies, weddings or festivities:
+The Omega SMP below can be used in the ocean, in the outback, for social occasions, parties and life’s special occasions – such as ceremonies, weddings, festivities, dates, banquets or black tie events:

 Here is my list of positive attributes and properties that in my mind make Swiss Divers Watches the ideal watches: